5 Best Bungee Jumping Near Chicago: Extreme Adventures 2026

 Pregnant women and people with NCDs (non-communicable diseases) are recommended not to do bungee jumping.
 People with heart conditions, high blood pressure, back or neck injuries, or bone fractures should avoid this sport.

-Older women and people with weak bones or diseases like osteoporosis should also avoid these sports.
+Older women and people with weak bones or conditions such as osteoporosis should also avoid these sports.
 The adrenaline rush is unsuitable for people with neurological problems like epilepsy.
-Such candidates must avoid taking part in bungee jumping.
+Such candidates must avoid bungee jumping.

 Is Bungee jumping dangerous?

-There are some risk factors in Bungee Jumping.
+There are some risks associated with Bungee Jumping.
 From time to time, jumpers face injuries that can range from moderate to high levels, like bone fractures, neck injuries, heart problems, and even death.

-Risk assessment: Check the company history before going for an adrenaline rush.
-Jumpers must be physically fit and undergo a proper medical check-up for NCD detection.
+Risk assessment: Check the company’s history before taking an adrenaline rush.
+Jumpers must be physically fit and undergo a comprehensive medical check-up to detect NCDs.

 Always go for Experienced Companies.
 The licensed instructors perform multiple jumps for a safety check before opening up to visitors daily.